 This lets us transform $\hat{D}$ into $\delta(P_V\hat{D}P_V+\alpha I)$ without changing the optimal solutions.
-Numerical experiments show that once we scale $\hat{D}$ by some $\delta<0$, the convergence becomes faster for the aforementioned input data distributions.
-There seems to be an optimal $\delta$ that minimizes the number of iterations for convergence.
+Numerical experiments show that once we scale $\hat{D}$ by some $\delta>0$, the convergence becomes faster for the aforementioned input data distributions, e.g.,~providing a normalization for the objective function matrix.